LeaVerou/lea.verou.me/blog/2025/design-state-of-html/index.md

 And this ultimately helps you: by getting your voice heard, you can directly influence the tools you work with.
 **It's a win-win: developers get better tools, and browser vendors get better roadmaps.**

-Last year, I was too busy to take the lead.
+Last year, I was too busy to take the lead again.
 Wrapping up my PhD and starting a new job immediately after, there was no time to breathe, let alone lead a survey.
 I’m happy to be returning to it this year, but my joy is bittersweet.

 When I was first asked to lead this year’s survey a few months ago, I was still too busy to take it on.
 Someone else from the community accepted the role — someone incredibly knowledgeable and talented who would have done a **fantastic** job.